-A vacuum leak repair is more common than you would think.
+Having to do a vacuum leak repair, is more common than you would think.

-A vacuum leak can trigger a “check engine” light because; the fuel system is running too “lean,” meaning it has a greater mix of air than is ideal.
+Also, a vacuum leak can trigger a “check engine” light.
+Because, the fuel system is running too “lean,” meaning it has a greater mix of air than is ideal.

 For most people a vacuum leak repair is not that hard to do.

 Often, a vacuum leak makes an audible hissing sound, which makes it easy to find; other times, though, you won’t hear anything.
-Vacuum leaks can develop in many locations, including the intake manifold, throttle body, emissions system and power brake booster.
-Before you make any repairs confirm you have located any leaks.
+Vacuum leaks can develop in many locations; including the intake manifold, throttle body, emissions system and power brake booster.
+So, before you make any repairs confirm you have located any leaks.

 For more help read our post on Vacuum Leak Detection – The Safe Way to Find Leaks.